juliema/aTRAM/README.md

 - [Abyss](http://www.bcgsc.ca/platform/bioinfo/software/abyss) - version 2.0.2
 - [SPAdes](http://cab.spbu.ru/software/spades/) - version 3.11.1

-One final thing that may be necessary will be to change the default temporary directory for sqlite.
-The default directory can fill up if it does not have the capacity for the temproary files or is not emptied often enough and will then cause errors when running the program.
-To change the temp directory type:
+One final thing that may be necessary will be to change the default temporary directory for SQLite3.
+The default directory can fill up if it does not have the capacity for the temporary files or is not emptied often enough and will then cause errors when running the program.
+To change the SQLite3 temp directory use the following argument:

 ```
-export SQLITE_TMPDIR=<path/to/new/temp/file>
+--sqlite-temp-dir "<path/to/temp/directory/>"
 ```

 # Library Preparation